unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ### Relentless Rage

 Starting at 11th level, your rage can keep you fighting despite grievous wounds.
-If you drop to 0 hit points while you’re raging and don’t die outright, you can make a DC 10 Constitution saving throw.
+If you drop to 0 hit points while you're raging and don't die outright, you can make a DC 10 Constitution saving throw.
 If you succeed, you drop to 1 hit point instead.

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a short or long rest, the DC resets to 10.